 Creating a Temporary Dataset

-Now, ideally we would be able to directly apply the pivot operator on the base data that we created in the previous section but unfortunately, we can’t.
+Now, ideally, we would be able to directly apply the pivot operator on the base data that we created in the previous section but unfortunately, we can’t.
 In order for the pivot operator to work, we have to create a table-valued expression that we can apply the pivot operator to.
-We have a variety of choices here; we could use a derived tabled, common table expressions (CTEs) or we could even create temporary tables.
+We have a variety of choices here; we could use derived tables, common table expressions (CTEs) or we could even create temporary tables.

 For this example, we will use a quick, simple derived table.
 To do that with the basic select statement that we created in the last section, we wrap it in a set of parenthesis and then apply an alias to it.
 Finally, we select everything from that derived table.

 SELECT * FROM (SELECT city, total_score FROM student ) AS StudentTable